 Yes, since this formula neutralises the real transactions in the difference of the market values in month t and month t-1, it can be used to deduct the net valuations effect.

+It should be noted that when the position (t-1) is zero, there is no valuation effect to be reported in the S 1.6 report.

 Question